The Lone Pine by Nicolette Vajtay

 Chapter 1: ザ・余波

-Her grandfather mumbled in his feverish sleep.
-He mumbled even when awake and said so little to her in the long year she had lived in Japan.
-No more than a one-word scolding now and then.
+Michiko’s grandfather mumbled in his feverish sleep, weary with flu.
+Though wrapped in a heavy gray blanket, finding rest in the bow of the old red rowboat, she could see the pain of illness on his face.
+He does not look peaceful, Michiko thought.
+He wore the constant frown he wore when awake.
+In the long year she had lived with her grandparents in Japan, he had said so little, no more than a one-word scolding now and then.
 “Shinai (don’t),” he would say, or “Ie (no).”
-“Too curious,” he would announce into the room over her head, directed at her grandmother.
+“Too curious,” he would announce into the room over her head directed at her grandmother.
 “That is a dangerous quality.”

-Being estranged from their daughter for the past two decades, they didn’t even know they had a granddaughter until she arrived in Japan.
-And with a shock of blond hair and bright blue eyes, he doubted she belonged in his family at all.
-Weren’t grandfathers supposed to love their granddaughters by default, Michiko wondered.
+Being estranged from their daughter for two decades, her grandparents didn’t even know they had a granddaughter until she arrived in Japan.
+And with a shock of blond hair and bright blue eyes, her grandfather doubted this little person belonged to his family at all.
+Aren’t grandfathers supposed to love their granddaughters by default, Michiko wondered.
 She couldn’t help that she looked like her father, no matter how much she wished she had her mother’s exotic almond-shaped eyes and jet-black hair.
-In comparison, Michiko felt plain.
+In comparison, Michiko felt ordinary.

-Her grandfather may have been grouchy, but Michiko liked him right away.
+Her grandfather may have been grouchy, but Michiko had liked him right away.
 She liked how he talked to the trees in the forest and how the pines rustled as if in response.
-He’d lay his hands on a tree with a firm touch, rub the needles between his fingers, or smell the air and the soil – every one of these actions filled his mind with volumes of information about the tree’s health or decline.
+He’d lay his hands on a tree with a firm touch, rub the needles between his fingers, or smell the air and the soil, every action filling his mind with volumes of information about the tree’s health or decline.
 She liked how he could tell the weather from looking at the stars.
 She even liked his frown.
 It made him appear distinguished, and it made her curious about his unhappiness.
 Deep creases underlined his dark, sad eyes, and dozens of gray hairs crossed the top of his head.
 Thin and limber, his body seemed strong and his will sturdy for his almost seventy years.
 One day, Michiko would grow beyond his five-foot-five-inches height.
-She would be tall like her father; he surpassed six-two by three-quarters of an inch.
+She would be tall like her father who surpassed six-two by three-quarters of an inch.

 She shielded her eyes with her hands and scanned the horizon for Kichiro, her only friend in the world.
-It had been two days already.
+It had been two days since she’d seen him.
 She prayed for a glimpse of his bushy white tail wagging in the distance but saw nothing but mounds and mounds of rotting trash.
 Questions raced in her mind.
-Why didn’t he walk with me to school that day?
+Why didn’t he walk with me to school?
 Why wasn’t he in the garden when the sirens started screaming?
 Why did my grandparents leave the house without him?
 She hoped he had found some kind of safety, something solid to rest on.
-How long could a dog tread bitter-cold water?
+How long could a dog tread in freezing cold water?
+Not long, she imagined.
 Her nose stung as tears threatened to burst out of her eyes, but she shook her head, I will not cry, she promised herself and pushed those horrible thoughts out of her mind.

-When her grandfather opened his tired eyes, he squinted up sideways at the summer sun throbbing in the spring sky, then looked at Michiko long and hard.
-So long, she thought he had fallen asleep again with his eyes open.
+When her grandfather finally opened his tired eyes, he squinted up sideways at the throbbing summer sun in the cool spring sky.
+Then he looked at Michiko long and hard, so long, she thought he had fallen asleep again with his eyes open.

-With that agreement, she jumped up and landed on the seat closer to him, steadying herself before the rocking boat dumped her into the freezing waves.
-Once the boat stilled again, her grandfather began to impart a small bit from his canon of knowledge, on how to build a kēson.
+She jumped up with a bit of glee, and landed on the seat closer to him, steadying herself before the rocking boat dumped her into the freezing waves.
+Once the boat settled, her grandfather began to impart a small bit from his canon of knowledge on how to build a kēson.

 “What’s that?” she asked.
 She didn’t know that word.

 His entire body shook as his lungs clenched and squeezed out spasms of raspy barks.
 When the coughing fit finally passed, he tried again to describe a kēson in his flu-soaked voice.
-Michiko had to lean in closer to hear him, and they both noticed that when she bowed in, he tilted further away.
+Michiko had to lean in closer to hear him, and they both noticed that when she bent forward, he tilted further away.
 He wanted to pull her close and hold her in his arms, but his conditioned mind would not respond to his heart’s desire.
-He tried again to speak, but by then exhaustion had won and forced him back with a sigh that sounded like despair.
+He tried again to speak, but by then exhaustion had won and forced him back with a sigh that sounded like misery.

 “It won’t write,” she said.
 The tip had snapped off during its cruel journey in the harsh wave.
 “But I thought you could use it to scratch a drawing into the plaster.”

 He shook his head from side to side, not in disagreement, but mystified by his granddaughter’s smart thinking.
-And at that moment, he made a quiet vow to himself, to know her in a way that he had never known his own daughter.
+And at that moment, he made a quiet vow to himself, that he would know her in a way that he had never known his own daughter.

 He shifted his tired body and propped himself into an upright position.
 The arduous effort rocked the boat again and Michiko’s stomach gurgled with nausea.
 Puddles on the bottom of the boat rippled from his movement, causing chipped flecks of red paint to swirl in the water and stick to her soaked school shoes.
 She stared down at her black penny loafers… and had a sudden realization they were her only pair of shoes.
 All the clothes she had left were on her body.
 The school uniform, with a blue-plaid skirt, a white blouse, and a dark blue sweater that she had tied around her waist.
-Every other thing in her small closet and smaller bureau, her few toys, and several books, all drifted on the tides of the Pacific Ocean, seized by the greedy tsunami as it raced back into the sea.
+Every other thing from her small closet, her few toys, and several books, were all snatched by the greedy tsunami as it raced back into the sea.
 Along with her grandparent’s house, the shops, the cars, and the … and the people.
 What about all the people, she wondered and held her breath to hold back her tears.

-Her grandfather adjusted the blanket over his shoulders, then looked around, sighed, and closed his eyes as if he wished the misfortune away.
+Her grandfather adjusted the blanket over his shoulders, looked around then closed his eyes with a sigh as if he wished the misfortune away.
 Michiko fidgeted in her seat, growing anxious about his slow progress.
 Is he praying, she wondered.
 When he finally opened his eyes again, he trembled.
-Does he feel as disheartened as I?
+Does he feel as scared as I?
 Then his head bobbed up and down in a nod as if he agreed to a conversation only in his mind.

 His hand traveled to his belt and rested there on the old wood sheath that housed the knife on his hip.
-After another moment of contemplation, he pushed the weathered sheath down the length of his cracked leather belt and with a last tug, slid it off into his hands.
+After another moment of contemplation, he pushed the weathered sheath down the length of his leather belt, tugged one final time, and it slid off into his hands.
 With delicate care, he pulled the weapon from its wooden home and the double-edged blade glinted with a spark of sunlight.
-A striking weapon called a Tantō, still as sharp that day as when the master craftsman forged it for the Great Samurai Yuudai in the twelfth century.
+A striking weapon called a Tantō, still as sharp that day as when the craftsman forged it for the Great Samurai Yuudai in the twelfth century.

 Michiko had heard the mystical story about the Tantō, twice already.
 For almost a thousand years the Samurai’s family had passed the dagger from generation to generation to the first-born son.
 Each young boy received the knife when he turned ten years of age.
 Including her grandfather.
 It was no wonder he held the blade with such reverence, like a sacred family relic.

 His ancestors, so her ancestors too, all believed the dagger possessed the powers of the spirit of the Samurai Yuudai.
-Michiko wasn’t so sure; her grandfather didn’t subscribe to the supernatural either.
-Not till one day in his early thirties when he found himself in a deathly dual.
-He swears it was the Samurai who intervened; he saw him with his own two eyes even if he didn’t believe in ghosts.
+Her grandfather hadn’t subscribed to the supernatural, not till one day in his early thirties when he found himself in a deathly duel.
+He swore it was the Samurai who intervened and saved his life; he saw him with his own two eyes even if he didn’t believe in ghosts.

-Another cough wracked her grandfather’s weak body and the blade slipped from his hands, hit the bottom of the boat, and shattered the silence with a symphonic tone.
+Another cough wracked her grandfather’s weak body, and the blade slipped from his hands, hitting the bottom of the boat, shattering the silence with a symphonic tone.
 The astonishing sound quieted Michiko’s heart with comfort.
-When she looked up, she saw that her grandfather had also paused, with true amazement in his eyes as he listened to the ethereal music.
-Then with a contented sigh, he retrieved the dagger from the puddle and did something that took Michiko by complete surprise.
+When she looked up, she saw that her grandfather had also paused, with true amazement in his eyes as he listened to the mystical music.
+With a contented sigh, he retrieved the dagger from the puddle and did something that took Michiko by complete surprise.
 He raised his arms and reached them out to her; the knife lay in his hands like an offering.

 “Take it, Michiko, use it,” he said.
 “I pray the Great Samurai will help us today.”

 Michiko didn’t understand.
-She had been forbidden even to be near the dagger, let alone touch it.
+Her grandfather forbade her to even be near the dagger, let alone touch it.
 He had warned her over and over.
 “It is a powerful weapon, Michiko, and little girls must not touch!
 You must listen and obey.”

 Her grandfather moaned from the exertion it took to hold the blade, his arms weighted with the fatigue of flu.